RohanR2501/SC1015_Earthquake-Prediction_MiniProject/README.md

 # SC1015 MiniProject: Earthquake Magnitude Prediction

 ### Important!: The Data Preprocessing and Exploration ipynb file isn't being completely displayed on github due to some issues with importing the folium library.
-Please donwload the raw code and run it on your local machine
+Please donwload the raw code and view/run it on your local machine

 ## Introduction/Practical Motivation: